 Begun in the early 1980s and fielded every 2-4 years, the Department of Defense (DoD) Survey of Health-Related Behaviors measures prevalence of substance use and health behaviors among active-duty military personnel on U.S. military bases worldwide.
 In 2005, DoD expanded the scope of the survey to include the National Guard and Reserves as well as other special studies.
-The most recent surveys are the 2014 Health-Related Behavior Survey-Reserve Component, which was fielded beginning in September 2014, and the 2015 DoD Survey of Health-Related Behaviors Survey is in process.
-The 2011 survey included the most extensive changes in the survey since its inception in 1980.
-For the first time, the survey was administered through a web-based format.
+The 2024 Health-Related Behaviors Survey is in process.

-National Health Interview Survey (NHIS)
+National Health Interview Survey

-NHIS is an annual, multistage probability sample survey of households conducted since 1957 by U.S. Census Bureau interviewers for the CDC National Center for Health Statistics (Pleis & Lethbridge-Cejku, 2007).
+The National Health Interview Survey (NHIS) is an annual, multistage probability sample survey of households conducted since 1957 by U.S. Census Bureau interviewers for the CDC National Center for Health Statistics (Pleis & Lethbridge-Cejku, 2007).

-Association versus Causation
+Association Versus Causation